IBM/event-automation/_tutorials/ea-guided-tutorial-4.md

    [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-4-4.png "defining the filter"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-4-4.png "defining the filter")

    Create a filter node by dragging one onto the canvas.
-You can find this in the "Processors" section of the left panel.
+You can find this in the **Processors** section of the left panel.

    Click and drag from the small gray dot on the event source to the matching dot on the filter node.